Jonathon Duniam: Political views

 During the 2018 Liberal Party of Australia leadership spills, Duniam refused to state whether he voted for incumbent prime minister Malcolm Turnbull or challenger Peter Dutton in the first vote.
 In the second vote days later, he reportedly voted for Dutton against Scott Morrison, with the latter emerging successful.

+In 2023, Duniam campaigned against the Albanese Government's Indigenous Voice to Parliament and predicted that the majority of Tasmanians would vote against it.